jkastelan/PUI2017_jlk635/HW8_jlk635/README.md

 ## Visualisation self-assessment and critique
 Overall, the visualisation looks nice and provides an interesting way to compare and contrast many variable across countries.

-For the data munging part, it would have been nice to visualize the additional variables we had available; Poverty, Adolescent school attendance and Air traffic, we could have potentially visualized with a neck width, neck length and shoulder breadth.
+For the data munging part, it would have been nice to visualize the additional variables we had available; Poverty %, Adolescent school attendance % and Air traffic passengers, which we could have potentially visualized with a neck width, neck length and shoulder breadth.
 There were a few crude assumptions made to populate missing data.
 Specifically, assigning median or quantile values to the countries with missing values for selected variables could be improved in a follow-up analysis to obtain more applicable figures.
 We could also use more current data - 2012 is a little dated now.

 The graphics in this package look a little 1990's, so perhaps this could be improved for a more visual and meaningful insight.

 The color scheme isn't perfect either, and with further time I'd look to enhance this, potentially remove color all together and present outlines of faces which would put more emphasis on the shapes and sizes of observed features (rather than color).

-It would be good also to include the legend as part of the chart, rather than below, or use a visual representation of the legend, similar to the example in The Faces of Crime dataset.
+It would be good also to include the legend as part of the chart, rather than below.
+A visual representation of the legend, similar to the example in The Faces of Crime dataset would also benefit.

 Lastly, I left a couple of countries out (accidently.., whoops).
 I'd include India, Mexico and Taiwan in a follow-up piece.

 ** Hope you enjoyed the analysis, feedback welcome! (email: jlk635 at nyu.edu)** **Thank you **